andycflee168/WebAT.Project/README.md

 WebAT (Web Automation Tester) - A open source project which utilizing Selenium WebDriver API!
-Our main goal is to create an easy to use and configurable tool for both Windows and Mac OS based computer for web page automation testing.
+My main goal is to create an easy to use and configurable tool for both Windows and Mac OS based computer for web page automation testing.